![]() Bruce Roberts-Goodson See about Bruce CONTACT BRUCE BY |

 enormous amount of extra welding involved, the chances of having a perfectly

 from narrow plates.
-The larger the sheet sizes used to cut the kits ... the
+The larger the sheet sizes used to cut the STEEL OR ALUMINUM PLANS & CUTTING FILES ... the

 smaller number of hull and deck plates ... the fairer the hull.